armory/docs/content/en/docs/armory-admin/policy-engine-enable/policy-engine-plug-enable.md

 ---
 title: Enable Policy Engine Plugin in Armory Enterprise
 linkTitle: Enable Policy Engine Plugin
-description: "Enable the Policy Engine Plugi and connect it to your OPA server.
+description: "Enable the Policy Engine Plugin and connect it to your OPA server.
 When enabled, you can write policies that the Policy Engine enforces during save time, runtime validation, or when a user interacts with Armory Enterprise.."
 ---

 ## Before you start